dxv3/perc.pro/README.md

 kys!

-why does dc presence not update auto... :<
+why does dc presence not auto update?! :<